-C, as the third letter of the alphabet, is used as a numeral, in like manner with that use of A and B (q. v.).
-The letter is also used to designate the third of a series of propositions, sections, etc.
+C, as the third letter of the alphabet, is used as a numeral, in like manner with that use of A and B, (q. v.)

+The letter is also used to designate the third of a series of propositions, sections, etc., as A, B, and the others are used as numerals.